stblake/photic/README.md

-# A Physics-Based, Satellite-Derived Bathymetry Model
+# _photic_ - A Physics-Based, Satellite-Derived Bathymetry Model

 ## About